-Faculty investigators at the eight participating DC CFAR institutions (American University, Children's National Health System, DC Health, Georgetown University, George Washington University, Howard University, Veterans Affairs Medical Center, and Whitman-Walker Health) who are full members of the DC CFAR are eligible to submit concept sheets as Principal Investigators (PI).
-PIs must be established investigators who have served as the PI on a non-HIV/AIDS related R01 NIH award or equivalent, including R23, R29, R37, DP2 and RF1; have a doctoral degree; hold a current academic faculty appointment; and be eligible to submit NIH grant applications through their home institution’s office of research.
+Faculty investigators at the nine participating DC CFAR institutions (American University, Children's National Health System, DC Health, Georgetown University, George Washington University, Howard University, Veterans Affairs Medical Center, Us Helping Us and Whitman-Walker) who are full members of the DC CFAR are eligible to submit concept sheets as Principal Investigators (PI).
+PIs must be established investigators who have served as the PI on a non-HIV/AIDS related R01 NIH award or equivalent, including DP1, DP2, DP5, R37, R56, RF1, RL1, U01 and R35; have a doctoral degree; hold a current academic faculty appointment; and be eligible to submit NIH grant applications through their home institution’s office of research.

-The Transitioning Investigator Awards Program funds research projects that focus on HIV/AIDS and related opportunistic illnesses.
-The scope of funded projects includes basic, clinical, epidemiologic, social behavioral and prevention HIV/AIDS science.
-Projects must focus on the NIH high priority HIV/AIDS research areas, which broadly include: reducing HIV/AIDS incidence; the next generation of HIV therapies and implementation research on the HIV continuum of care; cure research; HIV-associated comorbidities, coinfections, and complications; and cross cutting areas in basic research and health disparities.
-Clinical trials and studies involving new drugs, treatments, or devices cannot be funded through CFARs.
+The Transitioning Investigator Awards Program specifically funds research projects with a focus on HIV/AIDS and related opportunistic illnesses, including basic, clinical, epidemiologic, social, behavioral, and prevention HIV/AIDS science.
+Applications should focus on the NIH high priority HIV/AIDS research areas, which broadly focus on: reducing HIV/AIDS incidence; the next generation of HIV therapies and implementation research on the HIV continuum of care; cure research; HIV-associated comorbidities, coinfections, and complications; and cross cutting areas in basic research and health disparities.
+Clinical trials and studies involving new drugs, treatments, or devices cannot be funded by the DC CFAR.

-Each year there are between one and two award cycles.
-A call for research concept sheets is released to eligible investigators each cycle.
+A call for research concept sheets (PDF) is released to investigators.
 Concept sheets are then reviewed and selected investigators are invited to submit full applications.
-The number of awards that are funded will depend on the number and quality of submissions as well as the availability of funds.

 Supported by the following Co-Funding and Participating Institutes: NIAID, NCI, NICHD, NIDCR, NHLBI, NIDA, NIMH, NIA, NIDDK, NINR, NIMHD, FIC, and OAR.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH.
 (P30AI117970)